 How It All Began

-Original founders Bill Euler and Andy Oates started it all when they crossed paths working at the Woodbox Inn in the late ’50s.
+Original owners of Nantucket Looms Inc., Bill Euler and Andy Oates started it all when they crossed paths working at the Woodbox Inn in the late ’50s.
 Andy (an artist and master weaver) and Bill (a businessman) shared an appreciation for fine art and quality craftsmanship.
 Their unique ability to combine casual country, coastal living with Nantucket’s rich maritime history soon caught the attention of members of the Nantucket community, and the rest as they say, is history.

 Mary Ann Beinecke and the Nantucket Historical Trust (NHT) approach Andy to restore what is today the Jared Coffin House.
 Andy designs and hand-weaves all textiles for the hotel.
 At the same time the NHT opens The Cloth Company with Andy and Bill at the helm, offering needlepoint, crewelwork and handwoven fabrics.

 It’s official!
-On April 1, Bill and Andy take ownership of The Cloth Company, reopening it as Nantucket Looms.
+On April 1, Bill and Andy take ownership of the Nantucket Looms division of The Cloth Company, reopening it as Nantucket Looms, Inc incorporating both handwoven textiles, local crafts and gifts.
 Cottage-style living begins to flourish.The right place at the right time

 During this period, Nantucket was expanding into a chic tourist destination, with the arts being the downtown attraction.
 Andy and Bill become central figures in the island’s revitalization thanks to their Main Street shop and mentorship of a surprising number of local artists.